redhat-developer/vscode-openshift-tools/README.md

 #### Commands for a Component

-Components can be in 3 stages:
+Components can be in one of 3 states:

    *  `pushed` - When the components are deployed into the cluster.
    *  `not pushed` - When the components are in local config but NOT deployed into the cluster.